GaloisInc/ivory/README.md

 * `ivory-hw`: a macro language library for writing hardware drivers in Ivory.
 * `ivory-backend-aadl`: a backend for describing Ivory types in AADL
+* `ivory-model-check`: a backend for verifying Ivory programs with CVC4

 ## Installing